 The first thing you need to do to enjoy this experience is to make the mental shift from expecting fishing to be a solitary undertaking that you do by yourself or with a few friends to a communal one.
-This is an event where the hard-core anglers all huddle together; spaced 20 feet apart and teetering on the edge of the deep channel leading up to the Route 1 bridge and beyond.
+This is an event where the hard-core anglers huddle together, spaced 20 feet apart and teetering on the edge of the deep channel leading up to the Route 1 bridge and beyond.
 The fishermen line both banks, spin and fly mix together, all sharing friendly advice on color and presentation.
 Color and presentation?
 That’s all that matters.
-The science of shad fishing boils down to finding the right color and the right depth.
-Once you break that code, your arms will go numb from hauling in these hard charging fish.
+The science of shad fishing boils down to finding the right color and depth.
+Once you break that code, your arms will go numb from hauling in these hard-charging fish.

 Half a league, half a league,